shesko/pg-promise-error-handling/README.md

 This demo uses code from the Demo provideed by vitaly-t and located at https://github.com/vitaly-t/pg-promise-demo

 All code has been removed except the part necessary to perform the user add command.
-A typo has been added unpurpously in the users file to demonstrate that the provided error message is not descriptive for this case.
+A typo has been added unpurpously in the repo/users file to demonstrate that the provided error message is not descriptive for this case.
 Pg-promise returns "Invalid query format." but a "Query is not defined" would be more appropriate.

 ### Prerequisites